SeppPenner/SSHServerRestart/README.md

 SSHServerRestart
 ====================================

-SSHServerRestart is an executable to restart your synology DiskStation.
+SSHServerRestart is an executable to restart your Synology DiskStation.
-The executable was written and tested in .Net 4.6.2.
+The executable was written and tested in .Net 4.7.

 [![Build status](https://ci.appveyor.com/api/projects/status/01exk9m16pwvnfig?svg=true)](https://ci.appveyor.com/project/SeppPenner/sshserverrestart)